 Today, every technology company seems to be following agile software development methodology or a version of it.
 Or at least they think they do that.
 If you’re new to agile application development or have studied software development decades ago using waterfall software development methodology, your work today is at least inspired by agile methodology.

-But what is agile methodology, and how can it be applied to software development?
+But what is agile methodology, and how to apply in software development?
 In practice, how does agile architecture vary from waterfall?
 What’s the agile life cycle of software development, or the agile SDLC?
 And what’s the agile scrum vs Kanban and other agile models?

 About Agile Methodology for Software Development